apache/arrow-cookbook/python/source/data.rst

 Applying arithmetic functions to arrays.
 =========================================

-The compute functions in :mod:`arrow.compute` also include common transformations such as arithmetic functions.
+The compute functions in :mod:`pyarrow.compute` also include common transformations such as arithmetic functions.

 Given an array with 100 numbers, from 0 to 99